variantstudios/wisdomwaysacupuncture.com/_drafts/treatment.md

 Thorough endometrial shedding, for better implantation sites

+&nbsp;

 #### Phase 2: Follicular phase

 ##### What’s happening:

 * Estrogen from growing follicle primes the endometrium (estrogen receptors on endometrium)
 * As estrogen increases, FSH is secreted, 1-2 follicles become dominant, LH levels increase which causes ovulation.
-In HEALTHY system, the process of selection of dominant follicle &agrave; ovulation, takes FIVE DAYS.
+In HEALTHY system, the process of selection of dominant follicle til ovulation, takes FIVE DAYS.
 If it takes longer than that, it means the egg quality isn’t good

-Treatment goals:
+##### Treatment goals:

-Nourish yin/estrogen/cervical secretions
+* Nourish yin/estrogen/cervical secretions

-Nourish egg in follicle: 10-30 should grow, 1-2 should become dominant
+* Nourish egg in follicle: 10-30 should grow, 1-2 should become dominant

-Encourage good microcirculation to ovaries and uterus for good nutrition/oxygen to eggs, as well as to build good vasculature for uterus
+* Encourage good microcirculation to ovaries and uterus for good nutrition/oxygen to eggs, as well as to build good vasculature for uterus

+#### &nbsp;

-Phase 3: Ovulation
+#### Phase 3: Ovulation

-What’s happening:
+##### What’s happening:

-LH trigger and egg is released
+* LH trigger and egg is released

-Treatment goals:
+##### Treatment goals:

-Regulate Qi and Blood, so:
+* Regulate Qi and Blood, so:

-Egg can be released
+  * Egg can be released

-Fallopian tubes can reach out and grab
+  * Fallopian tubes can reach out and grab

-Egg will be held up for just the right amount of time for proper maturation, in tube
+  * Egg will be held up for just the right amount of time for proper maturation, in tube

-Clear damp
+* Clear damp

-Promote yang:
+* Promote yang:

-To improve temp/progesterone rise
+  * To improve temp/progesterone rise

-Help egg move
+  * Help egg move

-Phase 4 EARLY: Luteal phase
+#### Phase 4 EARLY: Luteal phase

-What’s happening:
+##### What’s happening:

-Egg is maturing in tubes
+* Egg is maturing in tubes

-Tubal secretions must be perfect for timing of egg maturity
+* Tubal secretions must be perfect for timing of egg maturity

-Treatment goals:
+##### Treatment goals:

-Acupuncture is very important in this phase if there’s stagnation and/or dampness: we keep qi in pelvic area moving well
+* Acupuncture is very important in this phase if there’s stagnation and/or dampness: we keep qi in pelvic area moving well

-Phase 4 LATE: Implantation window in Luteal Phase
+#### Phase 4 LATE: Implantation window in Luteal Phase

-What’s happening:
+##### What’s happening:

-blastocyte enters uterus 5 days after ovulation.
+* blastocyte enters uterus 5 days after ovulation.

-IMPLANTATION WINDOW:
+##### IMPLANTATION WINDOW:

-Adheres to lining 6-7 days after ovulation.
+* Adheres to lining 6-7 days after ovulation.
 Takes 3 days to implant after adhering.
 So, 9-11 days after ovulation, it’s implanted

-new cells and vessels are developing, need good microcirculation, endometrium is becoming more vascular
+* new cells and vessels are developing, need good microcirculation, endometrium is becoming more vascular

-acceptance of embryo by mom
+* acceptance of embryo by mom

-Treatment goals:
+##### Treatment goals:

-Just small gentle bits of movement with acupuncture
+* Just small gentle bits of movement with acupuncture